knative/community/mechanics/WORKING-GROUP-PROCESSES.md

 1. The problem is not well-covered by any of the existing chartered WGs

+Note that "code dumps" are unlikely to be accepted as the beginning of a working group, though they can be useful to start a conversation.
+For most topics that meet the bar for a new WG, it's likely that other participants in the community have ideas and opinions, and up-front conversations can help to focus the shape and scope of the solution space.

-The TOC and existing WGs should enable these conversations (e.g. setting up one-off meetings, creating slack channels, etc).  s˝Once the community has identified a substantial architectural area which would benefit from long-lived, concerted and focused design, then you should consider creating a new working group.
+The TOC and existing WGs should enable these conversations (e.g. setting up one-off meetings, creating slack channels, etc).
+Once the community has identified a substantial architectural area which would benefit from long-lived, concerted and focused design, then you should consider creating a new working group.
 To do so, you need to: